URL path: Index page // Hereditary Acrodermatitis Enteropathica, Comprehensive Genetic Testing

 More Information

-The Hereditary Acrodermatitis Enteropathica Panel is a focused genetic test designed to detect pathogenic variants associated with the inherited form of acrodermatitis enteropathica, a rare autosomal recessive disorder of zinc absorption.
-This panel is used in functional medicine to evaluate genetic contributions to trace element metabolism, skin and gastrointestinal integrity, and epithelial immune regulation.
+The Comprehensive Genetic Test for Hereditary Acrodermatitis Enteropathica is a focused genetic test designed to detect pathogenic variants associated with the inherited form of acrodermatitis enteropathica, a rare autosomal recessive disorder of zinc absorption.
+The comprehensive genetic test for Hereditary Acrodermatitis Enteropathica is used to evaluate genetic contributions to trace element metabolism, skin and gastrointestinal integrity, and epithelial immune regulation.
 By identifying mutations that impair intestinal zinc transport, the test provides essential insights into disorders characterized by systemic zinc deficiency, chronic inflammation, and impaired skin and mucosal homeostasis.

 Hereditary Acrodermatitis Enteropathica results from mutations in the SLC39A4 gene, which encodes a zinc transporter critical for the uptake of dietary zinc across enterocytes in the small intestine.
 When this transporter is dysfunctional or absent due to genetic mutation, zinc absorption is significantly reduced, leading to systemic zinc deficiency despite adequate intake.
 Zinc is a vital cofactor in more than 300 enzymatic reactions, and its deficiency impairs cell proliferation, tissue repair, and immune function.
 The characteristic features of the condition include periorificial and acral dermatitis, alopecia, diarrhea, and increased susceptibility to infections.
 In infancy or early childhood, the clinical presentation can be severe and rapidly progressive if not recognized and managed through nutritional and genetic investigation.